mcatorbenson/mcatorbenson.github.io/gallery/index.md

 ---
 # Gallery

 Below is a non-exhaustive list of photos from prior fieldwork expeditions.
-This page will be expanded, both with examples from the past and updates from the future.
+This page will be expanded, both with examples from the past and updates from future work.

 <div class="image-grid">